joelparkerhenderson/social-value-orientation/README.md

 SVO has three major personality categories:

-* "Pro-self competitor"

-  * Wants to maximize the relative difference between their own and others’ outcomes.
+* "Pro-self competitor": I want to maximize my own outcomes, relative to others’ outcomes.

-  * Approxmiately 1/8 of people.

-* "Pro-self individualist"

-  * Wants to maximize their own outcome per the rational actor model.
+* "Pro-self individualist": I want to maximize my own outcomes, regardless of others’ outcomes.

-  * Approximately 1/4 of people.

-* "Pro-social cooperator"

-  * Wants to maximize the total outcome of the group, and is dedicated to an equal split of resources.

-  * Approximately 1/2 of people.
+* "Pro-social cooperator": I want to maximize my group's outcomes, and ensure others’ equal allocations.

 SVO is measured by tests that have been extensively developed and tweaked over the years.
+Most tests are WEIRD (western, educated, industrialized, rich, democratic).

 SVO complements the "Big 5" personality variables in psychology: extraversion, agreeableness, openness, conscientiousness, neuroticism.

-<h2><a name="experiment-1">Experiment</a></h2>
+<h2><a name="experiment">Experiment</a></h2>

 Choose which option sounds best to you: